Note: This was previously named "Azure AD."

 Login to your Envoy dashboard and go to your Integrations page and “Install” SAML.

-Take the Thumbprint from step 3 in Azure of the setup and enter that value into the Fingerprint field provided in Envoy.
+Take the Thumbprint from step 3 in Entra ID of the setup and enter that value into the Fingerprint field provided in Envoy.

-Paste the Login URL value, which you have copied from the Azure portal into the IDENTITY PROVIDER HTTP SAML URL text box.
+Paste the Login URL value, which you have copied from the Entra ID portal into the IDENTITY PROVIDER HTTP SAML URL text box.

 Choose whether you want SAML Required and toggle ON if needed, then Save.